New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Data Processing

 Once initial preprocessing has been completed, we take advantage of nightly redundancy as a final check on the data.
 Since PAPER is a transit array, measurements taken at the same LST on different nights should be totally redundant.
 This redundancy allows us to measure the system temperature via fluctuations in signal in the same LST bin from day to day.

-First, we compute the variance in each frequency and LST bin over all nights of data $\sigma_{Jy}^2(\nu,t)$, and convert this variance into a measure of the system temperature $T_{sys}$.
+First, we compute the variance in each frequency and LST bin over all nights of data $\sigma_{Jy}^2(\nu,t)$, and convert this variance into a measure of the system temperature $T_{\rm sys}$.
 This measurement is totally independent of the following power spectral analysis, and can be used to quantify the level of systematic and statistical uncertainty in the power spectra.
-It complements measurements of $T_{sys}$ from the uncertainties in power spectra in P14 and J14.
+It complements measurements of $T_{\rm sys}$ from the uncertainties in power spectra in P14 and J15.
 The variance computed in each frequency/LST bin $\sigma_{Jy}^2(\nu,t)$ is converted into a system temperature in the usual fashion:

-where $A_{eff}$ is the effective area of the antenna, $k_B$ is the Boltzmann constant, $\delta\nu$ is the channel width, and $t_{int}$ is the effective integration time of the LST bin.
+where $A_{\rm eff}$ is the effective area of the antenna, $k_B$ is the Boltzmann constant, $\delta\nu$ is the channel width, and $t_{\rm int}$ is the effective integration time of the LST bin.

 Figure \ref{fig:Tsys} shows the measured system temperature for each frequency and LST bin collected during the PSA32 observing season.
-To further summarize our data's variance, we average $T_{sys}(\nu,t)$ over the time- and frequency-axes.
+To further summarize our data's variance, we average $T_{\rm sys}(\nu,t)$ over the time axis and frequency axis.
 The frequency-averaged system temperature at center frequency $\nu_c$ may be computed as

-where $W(\nu; \nu_c)$ is the window function in frequency used and the integral span the bandwidth $\Delta\nu$.
+where $W(\nu; \nu_c)$ is the window function in frequency used and the integral spans the bandwidth $\Delta\nu$.
 For our analysis, we use a Blackman-Harris window function \citep{BlackmanHarris}, chosen to maximally suppress sidelobes.
-A similar expression may be written for the time-axis, where our window function is simply the number of redundant samples in each frequency channel.
+A similar expression may be written for the time axis, where our window function is simply the number of redundant samples in each frequency channel.

 Figure \ref{fig:Tsys_lst} shows the system temperature averaged over frequency and LST ranges used to compute the power spectra.
-Frequency- and time-averaged system temperatures for the band centered at 124 MHz (hereafter Band \RNum{1}) and 164 MHz (Band \RNum{2}) are reported in Table \ref{tab:obs_params}.
+Frequency- and time-averaged system temperatures for the bands centered at 124 MHz (hereafter Band \RNum{1}) and 164 MHz (Band \RNum{2}) are reported in Table \ref{tab:obs_params}.